reckseba/2a5-api/README.md

 ```

 # Deploy Development (locally)
 This runs the environment on docker.
-It does not support hot reload.
+It supports hot reload.

 Prepare your local config (if not done already):
 ```bash